top of page

 With special thanks to Rachel Fleming-Mulford and Linsey Young,

 without whose early support and enthusiasm this re-staging would not have been possible.
+Thanks also to Poppy Bowers, Senior Curator, Olivia Heron, Curator, and all the staff at the Whitworth.

 See full list of credits and supporters here.